zhilizheng/qsubshcom/README.md

 Jan 26, 2020: Added Slurm support.

-Apr 12, 2018: Added openMP env variable.
-GCTA from 1.91.4 support this feature, it would run in multiple thread from the number of cores specified in this script even without the --thread-num.
+Apr 12, 2018: Exposed the number of cores to openMP OMP_NUM_THREADS variable.
+GCTA from 1.91.4 supports this feature.

 Nov 28, 2017: Added the support of QSUBSHCOM\_EXTRAS variables.
-You can put cluster dependant variable here, such as put export QSUBSHCOM\_EXTRAS="-acct=UQ-IMB-CNSG" into your ~/.bashrc (e.g. for RCC clusters).
+You can put cluster dependant variables here, such as put export QSUBSHCOM\_EXTRAS="-acct=UQ-IMB-CNSG" into your ~/.bashrc (e.g. for RCC clusters).
 These variables will be appended to qsubshcom command automatically.
 Note: QSUBSHCOM\_EXTRAS will overwrite the 6th parameters in qsubshcom, do not put too many variables here.

 Nov 27, 2017: Changed the manner to determine the grid engine, as some cluster has multiple grid engine; remove the default account (UQ-IMB-\*\*\*), we should add -acct=ACCOUNT\_NAME to specify, as this is different in each cluster; -ntype can't work properly, it is obsoleted.